 - Intruding upon the time or space of others

-- Difficulty taking turns or waiting for things
+- Difficulty taking turns or waiting for things2

 Many of the symptoms seen in ADHD are linked to delayed maturity in its executive centers, which are responsible for organization, planning, paying attention and self-control.
-According to the National Institute of Mental Health (NIMH), the brains of people with ADHD mature in a normal pattern but an average of three years late.
-For many children, time is the cure – a study in Pediatrics found that over 70 percent of children with ADHD were ADHD-free as adults.
+According to the National Institute of Mental Health (NIMH), the brains of people with ADHD mature in a normal pattern but an average of three years late.3 This means that for many children, time is a big part of the cure.
+But for those whose ADHD symptoms continue into adulthood, continued treatment is key to living a normal life.

 ADHD-HI differs from predominantly inattentive type ADHD, in which people have difficulty focusing or paying attention.
-Brain wave scans discussed in Biological Psychiatry have found that the two diagnoses have distinct profiles.
+Brain wave scans of those with ADHD and those with ADHD-HI have found that the two diagnoses have distinct profiles.
 People with ADHD-HI showed disruptions to brain wave patterns associated with the output of physical movement, while people with predominantly inattentive type ADHD showed disruptions in patterns related to the processing of sensory input.

-According to research in JAMA, both types of ADHD are also related to abnormalities in the dopamine system of the brain, which is involved in attention, motivation, focus, curiosity, reward and learning.
-This may be why for many people with ADHD, stimulant medications like Ritalin or Adderall that act on dopamine can be helpful.
-An article in Neuropsychiatric Disease and Treatment noted that medication relieves ADHD symptoms in 70 to 80 percent of children and adults.
+According to research in Journal of the American Medical Association, both types of ADHD are also related to abnormalities in the dopamine system of the brain, which is involved in attention, motivation, focus, curiosity, reward and learning.4 This may be why for many people with ADHD, stimulant medications like Ritalin or Adderall that act on dopamine can be helpful.

 Medication is most effective when combined with psychotherapy such as behavioral therapy.
 Behavioral therapy teaches people how to observe, monitor and control their behavior.
 It also teaches how to praise or reward oneself for acting in a desired way, such as thinking before speaking.
 Therapy can be particularly helpful when the whole family gets involved, offering positive and negative feedback for wanted and unwanted behaviors.